ESC

 lignite, phosphorites, gypsum, limestone, arable land

-pockets of agglomeration exist throughout the country, the largest being in the center of the country around the capital of Chisinau, followed by Tiraspol and Balti
+pockets of agglomeration exist throughout the country, with the largest in the center of the country around the capital of Chisinau, followed by Tiraspol and Balti

 rolling steppe, gradual slope south to Black Sea